-Competitiveness in the clean energy sector entails the capacity to produce and use affordable, reliable and accessible clean energy through clean energy technologies, and compete in energy technology markets, with the overall aim of bringing benefits to the EU economy and people.
-A competitive clean energy industry is therefore key in order to supply the technologies needed to transition.
+EU’s competitiveness in the clean energy sector entails the capacity to produce and use affordable, reliable and accessible clean energy and compete in the global clean energy markets, with the overall aim of bringing benefits to the EU economy and people.

 The Clean Energy Technology Observatory

-To address the complexity and multi-faced character of the transition towards a climate neutral EU, the European Commission has set up the Clean Energy Technology Observatory (CETO), a common initiative between the European Commission’s Joint Research Centre, implementing the observatory, its Directorate-General for Research and Innovation and Directorate-General for Energy, which offer their support on the policy side.
+The European Commission has set up the Clean Energy Technology Observatory (CETO), a common initiative between the European Commission’s Joint Research Centre, implementing the observatory, the Directorate-General for Research and Innovation, and the Directorate-General for Energy.

-As of 2022, CETO will monitor the EU research and innovation activities on the clean energy technologies needed to achieve the European Green Deal’s objectives, building on the previous work of the Low Carbon Energy Observatory.
-One of the main goals of CETO is to provide a repository of techno- and socio-economic data on the most relevant technologies and their integration in the energy system.
+As of 2022, the observatory, which builds on the Low Carbon Energy Observatory, is monitoring EU research and innovation activities on the clean energy technologies needed to achieve the European Green Deal’s objectives.
+One of its main goals is to provide a repository of techno- and socio-economic data on the most relevant technologies and their integration in the energy system.
 It targets in particular the status and outlook for innovative solutions and the sustainable market uptake of both mature and inventive technologies.